FanaroEngineering/youtube_kbd_nav/README.md

 ### 1.1.
 Releases

 Currently, this extension is in its *alpha* stage.
 Basically, only the first sketch is available to a small amount of users.
-I expect that, in 1-2 weeks, we will be able to enter a *beta*; and, hopefully, in a month, a first public release on the Chrome and Firefox's extension stores.
+I expect that, in 1-2 weeks, we will be able to enter a *beta*; and, hopefully, in a month, a first public release on the Chrome Firefox and Edge's extension stores.

 You can directly download this extension's files from the [Releases][release_link] page.